-- be notified of their parental rights; - be invited to attend meetings about their child such as eligibility, reevaluation, or IEP Team meetings; - receive copies of all documents about their child's education program and can have them explained to them; - receive copies of information in their native language, Braille, or explained in sign language.
-If needed the school district will provide a translator or interpreter; - be given opportunities to participate in any decision-making meeting regardingtheir child's special education; - be invited to any meeting that is held to discuss their child's disability, evaluations, reevaluations, placement of their child, and his/her IEP and its contents; - have IEP Team meetings held at a time and place mutually convenient to them and other members of the IEP Team; - excuse or not to excuse a member of their child's IEP Team from attending an IEP Team meeting.
-The school district cannot excuse a required member without theparent's permission.
+- be notified of their parental rights; - be invited to attend meetings about their child such as eligibility, reevaluation, or IEP Team meetings;

+- receive copies of all documents about their child's education program and can have them explained to them; - receive copies of information in their native language, Braille, or explained in sign language.
+If needed the school district will provide a translator or interpreter; - be given opportunities to participate in any decision-making meeting regarding their child's special education; - be invited to any meeting that is held to discuss their child's disability, evaluations, reevaluations, placement of their child, and his/her IEP and its contents; - have IEP Team meetings held at a time, date and location that is mutually agreeable to the parent/guardian and other members of the IEP Team; - excuse or not to excuse a member of their child's IEP Team from attending an IEP Team meeting.
+The school district cannot excuse a required member without the parent's permission.